 “If the Christian is a restorationist, a legalist, if he wants everything clear and safe, then he will find nothing.
 Tradition and memory of the past must help us to have the courage to open up new areas to God.
-Those who today always look for disciplinarian solutions, those who long for an exaggerated doctrinal ‘security,’ those who stubbornly try to recover a past that no longer exists—they have a static and inward-directed view of things.
+Those who today always look for disciplinarian solutions, those who long for an exaggerated doctrinal ‘security,’ those who stubbornly try to recover a past that no longer exists – they have a static and inward-directed view of things.
 In this way, faith becomes an ideology among other ideologies.
 I have a dogmatic certainty: God is in every person’s life.
 God is in everyone’s life.
-Even if the life of a person has been a disaster, even if it is destroyed by vices, drugs or anything else—God is in this person’s life.
+Even if the life of a person has been a disaster, even if it is destroyed by vices, drugs or anything else – God is in this person’s life.
 You can, you must try to seek God in every human life.
 Although the life of a person is a land full of thorns and weeds, there is always a space in which the good seed can grow.
 You have to trust God.”

 Must We Be Optimistic?

 The pope’s words remind me of some of his past reflections, in which as a cardinal he wrote that God is already living in the city, in the midst of all and united to each.
-It is another way, in my opinion, to say what St. Ignatius wrote in the Spiritual Exercises, that God “labors and works” in our world.
+It is another way, in my opinion, to say what St. Ignatius wrote in the Spiritual Exercises, that God “labours and works” in our world.
 So I ask: “Do we have to be optimistic?
 What are the signs of hope in today’s world?
 How can I be optimistic in a world in crisis?”

 “I do not like to use the word optimism because that is about a psychological attitude,” the pope says.
 “I like to use the word hope instead, according to what we read in the Letter to the Hebrews, Chapter 11, that I mentioned before.
 The fathers of the faith kept walking, facing difficulties.
 And hope does not disappoint, as we read in the Letter to the Romans.
 Think instead of the first riddle of Puccini’s opera ‘Turandot,’” the pope suggests.

 At that moment I recalled more or less by heart the verses of the riddle of the princess in that opera, to which the solution is hope: “In the gloomy night flies an iridescent ghost./ It rises and opens its wings/ on the infinite black humanity./ The whole world invokes it/ and the whole world implores it./ But the ghost disappears with the dawn/ to be reborn in the heart./ And every night it is born/ and every day it dies!”
-These are verses that reveal the desire for a hope.
-Yet here that hope is an iridescent ghost that disappears with the dawn.

 “See,” says Pope Francis, “Christian hope is not a ghost and it does not deceive.
 It is a theological virtue and therefore, ultimately, a gift from God that cannot be reduced to optimism, which is only human.
 God does not mislead hope; God cannot deny himself.
 God is all promise.”